mz44zhang/mz44zhang.github.io/_pages/about.md

 My work have been published in peer-reviewed journals including _International Journal of Communication, Social Science Computer Review, and Journal of Marketing Communications._

-I have also received top student paper awards from the International Communication Association. as well as Top Paper Award,Association for Education in Journalism and Mass Communication, Communication Technology Division

 Education Background
 ====================